MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 ### Give permission to read custom objects and fields

-If the Sales Agent needs to access custom objects or custom fields configured in Salesforce, you'll need to give the Sales Agent explicit permission to read those objects and fields.
+If the Sales Agent needs to access custom objects or custom fields configured in Salesforce, you need to give the Sales Agent explicit permission to read those objects and fields.
 For example, if you configured **Additional fields the agent should know about (recommended)**, the Sales Agent needs to be granted read access to each of those fields on your lead object.

 1. Go to **Users** > **Permission Sets**.
 1. Open the **Sales Agent** permission set created in the previous step.